-Irayanons look very primitive though their culture of wearing ‘bahags’ have faded.
+Irayanons look very primitive though their culture of wearing ‘bahags’ has faded.
 They are chewing the mixture of buyo locally known as ‘nga-nga’.
-Their lifestyle has been modified with the technology.
+Their lifestyle has been modified with technology.
 Few of them are already using cell phones for entertainment.

 We can observe that they live in simplicity and now they value the importance of education.
 Though most of their tribe members have no grade completed.